 ERAU Prescott Campus is a private institution of higher education learning community of scholars and students.
 One of the requirements of the ERAU Hazy Library and Learning Center is to provide an environment free of disruptive, threatening and illegal behavior.

 The University has rules of conduct for faculty, staff, students, and invited guests to provide an environment conducive to scholarly activity.
-The Library Code of Conduct is based on the University’s Policies documented in the Student Handbook and the ERAU Administrative Policy and Procedure Manual (APPM) and Arizona State Laws (i.e. ARS 13-2911 Interference with or disrupting and educational institution).
+The Library Code of Conduct is based on the University’s Policies documented in the Student Handbook, including the Nondiscrimination Statement, and the ERAU Administrative Policy and Procedure Manual (APPM) and Arizona State Laws (i.e. ARS 13-2911 Interference with or disrupting and educational institution).